WilsonsAndRelated/WilsonsAndRelated.github.io/src/content/docs/rulebook.md

 - In such cases, the commissioner will do the following:
 	- DM the parties involved in the trade and ask about it
 	- If the commissioner still feels that this trade is purposefully unbalanced, he can request that the owners pay dues for next year in advance of processing the trade (to discourage someone scrapping their roster and walking away)
-- If any actions are taken by the commissioner that will result in the trade not being processed, the commissioner must abide by the terms set in [[#Commissioner Transparency]].
+- If any actions are taken by the commissioner that will result in the trade not being processed, the commissioner must abide by the terms set in [Commissioner Transparency](#cmmissioner-transparency).
 ## Playoffs
 ### Participants
-- Playoffs start according to the date defined in [[#League Dates]] and are comprised of the teams that finish in the top 6 in regular season standings
+- Playoffs start according to the date defined in [League Dates](#league-dates) and are comprised of the teams that finish in the top 6 in regular season standings
 - Tiebreakers are the Sleeper default **Points For**, and then **Higher Points Against** if the standings order is somehow still tied (see [Sleeper article](https://support.sleeper.com/en/articles/5200797-how-do-tiebreakers-wor))
 ### Format
 - Each playoff round is a single-elimination head to head matchup with the winner advancing.